-The project will undertake secondary analyses of two premier UK datasets.
-We will analyse data from the Health Survey for England (HSE) and Understanding Society, the UK’s new household survey.
+The project undertook secondary analyses of two premier UK datasets.
+We analysed data from the Health Survey for England (HSE) and Understanding Society, the UK’s new household survey.
 The HSE has detailed information on cigarette smoking, diet, physical activity and alcohol consumption, while Understanding Society is collecting the most extensive information on people’s social background and identity of any national study.
-Using these two surveys, we will investigate:
+Using these two surveys, we investigated:

 The final report of the project is available here.
 Research papers from the project are listed in Hilary Graham's publication page